AI & Technology

 • Feature usage analytics

-A 2025 report from the Electronic Frontier Foundation found that AI keyboard privacy varies wildly.
-Top-tier apps like CleverType anonymize data before it ever leaves your phone, while lower-tier apps might upload raw typing data.
-The difference matters – one stores "User typed 'password' 47 times this month" while the other stores "User improved typing speed by 12%."
+A 2025 report from the Electronic Frontier Foundation found that AI keyboard privacy varies wildly — and I mean that.
+Top-tier apps like CleverType anonymize data before it ever leaves your device.
+Lower-tier apps?
+Some upload raw typing data.
+Big difference.

 Here's what happens when you type a sensitive word like a password: